 BAT has defined indicators to measure progress against each of the Five Capitals, against which the BAT Group's own Leaf Operations and third-party suppliers' complete annual assessments.
-BAT's annual Thrive assessment covers BAT's directly contracted farmers and those of the BAT Group's third-party suppliers which represented over 94% of the tobacco purchased by volume in 2023.
+BAT's annual Thrive assessment covers BAT's directly contracted farmers and those of the BAT Group's third-party suppliers which represented over 93% of the tobacco purchased by volume in 2024 ("Thrive Supply Chain").

-In addition, BAT has developed a web-based platform for Thrive-related data - Thrive Digital - where suppliers complete their annual submissions.
+In addition, BAT has developed a web-based platform for Thrive-related data - Thrive Digital - where suppliers complete their annual submissions based on the following five metrics: Financial (economic livelihoods of farmers, including access to resources), Natural (the ecosystem necessary to sustain agricultural production and livelihoods), Human (skills, knowledge, labour and human rights), Social (self-sufficient and resilient communities), and Physical (infrastructure needed to maintain viable places to live and work).
 This is an interactive tool integrated with data analytics dashboards.

 BAT's Extension Services of expert field technicians play a crucial role in improving human rights management across its directly contracted farmer base.
 They provide on the ground support and act as a direct link between the farmers and BAT, building trusted relationships and working with the farmers to develop their skills, promote better yields and build their resilience.
 They record data at each individual farm visit, including interviews with farm workers and monitoring for child and forced labour.
-There are unannounced visits and tracking of prompt actions that are needed to remediate and improve standards BAT's suppliers provide similar support services for their contracted farmers.
+There are unannounced visits and tracking of prompt actions that are needed to remediate and improve standards.
+BAT's suppliers provide similar support services for their contracted farmers.

 The BAT Group encourages its directly contracted farmers to diversify their crops and income sources to help improve their food security and increase their resilience.
-93.3% of farmers in the BAT Group's Thrive Supply Chain have diversified income streams with high-value alternative crops which enable farmers to increase their income, and which can help reduce the risk of child labour on small family farms.
-Finally, in 2023 the BAT Group developed and introduced a new Women's Empowerment Framework which focuses on topics applicable to the local market context, including women's and girls' welfare and health, capacity building and gender equality, entrepreneurship and creating wider opportunities to improve livelihoods, which also brings men along to address cultural or other barriers.
+In 2024, 94% of farmers in the BAT Group's Thrive Supply Chain have diversified income streams with high-value alternative crops which enable farmers to increase their income, and which can help reduce the risk of child labour on small family farms.
+To date, more than 138,000 people in farming communities received training on crop diversification techniques.
+Finally, the BAT Group has developed and introduced a Women's Empowerment Framework which focuses on topics applicable to the local market context, including women's and girls' welfare and health, capacity building and gender equality, entrepreneurship and creating wider opportunities to improve livelihoods, which also brings men along to address cultural or other barriers.